 Here is a running list of all the monuments and statues that have been removed and the cities that have taken them down:

-Under cover of darkness, city workers removed a statue on Aug.
-18 of former Supreme Court Justice Roger Taney that had been on the State House’s front lawn for 145 years.
+Under cover of darkness, city workers removed a statue in August 2017 of former Supreme Court Justice Roger Taney that had been on the State House’s front lawn for 145 years.
 Taney authored the Supreme Court’s 1857 Dred Scott decision, which held that African-Americans could not be U.S. citizens.
 The city’s Republican mayor said through a spokesman that it was removed “as a matter of public safety.”

-The statues of four people with ties to the Confederacy – Robert E. Lee, Albert Sidney Johnson, John H. Reagan and former Texas Gov. James Stephen Hogg – were removed from pedestals on the University of Texas campus late Sunday night.
+The statues of four people with ties to the Confederacy – Robert E. Lee, Albert Sidney Johnson, John H. Reagan and former Texas Gov. James Stephen Hogg – were removed from pedestals on the University of Texas campus on Aug.
+17, 2017.
 UT’s president said in a written statement the deadly clashes in Charlottesville made it clear “Confederate monuments have become symbols of modern white supremacy and neo-Nazism.”
 Separately, a 1,200-pound bronze statue of Confederate President Jefferson Davis that was removed from UT’s campus in 2015 has now returned to the campus, at the Briscoe Center for American History.

 Mantee County removed a Confederate soldiers memorial obelisk on Aug.
 24 after the city commission voted 4-3 to take it down and place it in storage.
 The monument, which had stood there for more than 90 years, was accidentally broken into two pieces when city workers removed it.
 The removal came after days of protests from residents and activists, most of whom were in favor of taking it down, and it cost $12,700 to remove.

-A bronze statue of Robert E. Lee, formally called the Robert Edward Lee Sculpture, was removed Sept.
-14 from Robert E. Lee Park, which was also named in honor of the Confederate general.
+A bronze statue of Robert E. Lee, formally called the Robert Edward Lee Sculpture, was removed in mid-September 2017 from Robert E. Lee Park, which was also named in honor of the Confederate general.
 The Dallas City Council voted 13-1 to remove the statue, which has stood in Lee Park for 81 years.

 The park was dedicated to Lee by President Franklin Delano Roosevelt in 1936 during a renaming ceremony of the park.